 Roku Streaming Stick

-The Roku functions much like Amazon's 2017 Stick - it can even source Amazon Video and Prime content - with a slightly wider reach across multiple platforms.
-There's no 4K in this device either, however, so if that's your play then you'll need to fork out for a capable set-top-box instead.
+The Roku functions much like Amazon's Stick - it can even source Amazon Video and Prime content - with a slightly wider reach across multiple platforms.
+There's no 4K in this device either, however, so if that's your play then you'll need to fork out extra for the 'plus' option.